NREL/LiAISON/README.md

 2. Prospective life cycle assessment using long-term, coherent scenarios of the energy-economy-land-climate system to quantify the effects of background system changes and foreground technology improvements for various technologies.
 3. Regional life cycle assessment calculations.
 4. Monte carlo sensitivity analysis of foreground inventory.
+5. Coded life cycle assessment framework to add LCA to your project.